somucheffort/cc-skins/README.md

 # skins
-API to get skins from Ely.by (or other services)
+`mcskins` is an API for getting player heads or skins

 # How to use it
-You can use `https://mcskins.somucheffort.repl.co/?u={username}` as API for your plugin, or clone the project and run it on your own.
+You can use `https://mcskins.somucheffort.repl.co/?u={username}` for your use, or clone the project and run it on your own.

 ## query
 ### `u={username}`
-Username of player
+Player username

-### `hat=true|false`
+### `skin`
-Display second layer (hat) of the skin or no
+Get player's skin, not only head

 ### `size=8-2048`
 Draw canvas from 8px to 2048px